The Money Store: Musical style

-Artwork
+Release

 The album cover depicts a female masochist, with "Death Grips" carved into her chest, on the leash of a smoking female sadist.
 The image is painted by Sua Yoo, an artist with whom Death Grips had worked in the past.
 They later appeared on the album art for the band's 2015 soundtrack album, Fashion Week.
 It originally appeared in a zine, but the band name carved into the submissive's chest was added afterwards.
 The non-explicit variant of the album cover includes a white bar with the album name printed across it, censoring the breasts.